i2bc/ORFmine/docs/orfmine_overview.md

 and characterizing the fold potential and the structural properties of all Open Reading Frames (ORF) encoded in a genome (including coding and noncoding sequences).
-ORFmine consists of two independent programs, ORFmap and ORFold that can be used together or independently (see [here](./orfmine_quickstart.md) for an example of application).
+ORFmine consists of two independent programs, ORFtrack and ORFold that can be used together or independently (see [here](./orfmine_quickstart.md) for an example of application).

-ORFMap searches for all possible ORFs longer than 60 nucleotides in the six frames of an input genome, and annotate them according to a set of genomic features (e.g. noncoding intergenic ORFs, coding ORFs, noncoding ORFs that overlap with a specific genomic feature...).
+ORFtrack searches for all possible ORFs longer than 60 nucleotides in the six frames of an input genome, and annotate them according to a set of genomic features (e.g. noncoding intergenic ORFs, coding ORFs, noncoding ORFs that overlap with a specific genomic feature...).
 It provides